gabriel-ramalho-albuquerque/transportautoloader/README.md

 - Change the file path to external path
 - Change the file name to be dynamic
 - Try to refactor the trip type code (green and yellow) without affecting the job functionality
+- Create tables to handle the borough and service zone data to remove duplicate data in the location table
 - Add performance tests
 - Docker